-Karen Kilkenny, owner and founder of the Prickly Pig, a gourmet food company based in Oakland, CA
+Karen Kilkenny, owner and founder of the Pickly Pig, a gourmet food company based in Oakland, CA.

 "Bottle gallons of sauce myself for national distribution?
 Nope!" declared Karen.
 Instead of continuing in a commercial kitchen, Karen decided to work with a co-packer so she could focus her main energy on developing her brand and recipe instead of spending hours mixing, stirring, checking temperatures, and pouring.